-When a new enterprise event broker service is created, the communication between the primary and backup event brokers are encrypted by default, including the HA mate link and config-sync.
+When a new enterprise event broker service is created, the communication between the primary and backup event brokers are encrypted by default, including the HA mate link and Config-sync .
 You can override the default HA Mate link encryption to plain text through the advanced options when you create a service (see Configuring HA Mate-link Encryption).
-Overriding the default HA mate link encryption to plain text may be useful if you require maximum performance, and are willing to trust the security restrictions of the VPC in the cloud providers or on-premises.
-Config-sync will always remain encrypted.
+Overriding the default HA mate link encryption to plain text may be useful if you require maximum performance, and are willing to trust the security restrictions of the VPC in the cloud providers or on-premises; Config-sync always remains encrypted.

-If you have an existing event broker service without encryption, you can encrypt it, including its HA mate link and config sync link through the console or the REST API.
+If you have an existing event broker service without encryption, you can encrypt it, including its HA mate link and Config-Sync link through the console or the REST API.
 In the console, you can easily differentiate between the encrypted services and ones that are not; when the mate-link encryption is disabled, a warning icon is displayed on the event broker service's status screen.
 For information about how to do this, see Configuring HA Mate-link Encryption.